|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 At 5:00am spotted in Taylor's Bay by HMAS Sea Mist and forced the submarine to dive to the bottom and dropped two depth charges that damaged their vessel and the submarine.
 Next, HMAS Steady Hour dropped 17 depth charges atop.

-At 7:30am, the crew attempted to detonate the scuttling charge but sea water flooding into the hull disabled the charge Unable to escape because the conning tower hatch was stuck, both crew shot each other to commit jiketsu (honorable suicide).
+At 7:30am, the crew attempted to detonate the scuttling charge but sea water flooding into the hull had disabled the explosives.
+Unable to escape because the conning tower hatch was stuck, the crew shot each other to commit jiketsu (honorable suicide).

 Recovery of Remains